BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_4_Testing_a_Bitcoin_Script.md

 ### The Script Playground

 Charlie Marsh has built an excellent [Script Playground](http://www.crmarsh.com/script-playground/).
 Just put together your unlocking script and your locking script and run them.
-The Playground was run an `OP_VERIFY` at the end, and tell you with a green checkmark or a red X whether the transaction was unlocked or not.
+The Playground will play an `OP_VERIFY` at the end, and tell you with a green checkmark or a red X whether the transaction was unlocked or not.

 Type in the test from [§7.2: Running a Bitcoin Script.md](7_2_Running_a_Bitcoin_Script.md) of `1 98 OP_ADD 99 OP_EQUAL` and watch it verify; change it to `1 97 OP_ADD 99 OP_EQUAL` and see it fail.